jaruserickson/naruto-cv/README.md

    - [sgrvinod/a-PyTorch-Tutorial-to-Object-Detection](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection) (700 :star:)
  - Others
    - [PyTorch Implementation of Faster R-CNN](https://pytorch.org/docs/stable/torchvision/models.html#object-detection-instance-segmentation-and-person-keypoint-detection)
  - After looking into the different variants of Object detection neural networks, I've settled with the fact that it's probably better if I don't do the implementation myself.
-These networks are incredibly complex, with some interesting training routines, convolutional layers, input encoding, and output decoding.
+These networks are incredibly complex, with some interesting training routines, convolutional layers, input encoding, and output decoding - all of which could be points of error, let alone the architecture of the network itself.
  - After quite a bit of looking, I ended up using the following resources to move forward with the development of our face detector:
    - [How to Train an Object Detection Classifier Using TensorFlow (GPU) on Windows 10](https://www.youtube.com/watch?v=Rgpfk6eYxJA)
    - [datitran/raccoon_dataset](https://github.com/datitran/raccoon_dataset)